Our all-knowing, all-powerful sovereign God is always good and always loving.

 God only ever acts within His character.
 2 Timothy 2:13 says that if we are faithless, He is faithful because He cannot deny Himself.
 Hebrews 6:17 says that God’s nature is unchangeable.
 God is love and will always be loving.
 He can’t not be loving.
 God is good.
 He can never not be good.
 God doesn’t stop acting in one attribute to take on another.
 God is loving when carrying out His wrath.
 God is good when carrying out His justice.
 He never stops being Himself or He would cease being God.

 For God so loved the world that He sent His Son, that whosoever believes in Him should not perish but have everlasting life.
 John 3:16 is true.
 God loved the world.
+1 John 2:2 says that Jesus is the atoning sacrifice for our sins, and for the sins of the whole world.
 Who did God send Jesus for?
 The world, the whole world, according to the word of God.
-Whosoever believes will have everlasting life.
+Whosoever believes will have everlasting life because Jesus came and died for them all, as God’s word says.

 Jesus said that no one could believe, no one could come to Him, unless the Father drew him or her (John 6:44).
 Whom does the Father draw?
 We know that God desires all people to be saved and that He wants all to come to repentance, that none should perish, but all come to a saving knowledge of truth (1 Timothy 2:4, 2 Peter 3:9).
 Again, God’s word is true!